 How are we receiving notifications regarding the status of the water system?
 Who is contacted first and how does the information filter down to those that need to know?

-What are the first steps we would take if a partial or complete we may have a water loss?
+What are the first steps we would take if a partial or complete water loss occurs?

-What would we notify staff and inform them about the event and expected actions?
+How would we notify staff and inform them about the event and expected actions?
 How would you keep them informed?

-What types of activities would your facility/agency/organization have begun as soon as there was an indication that water supplies may compromised in some way?
+What types of activities would your facility/agency/organization need to start if there was an indication that water supplies may compromised in some way?

 At what point in this scenario would you notify and activate staff to respond?
 Would you activate an Emergency Operations Center / Department Operations Center / Hospital Command Center, etc.?
 How quickly can you notify and activate staff?
 Are you utilizing the ICS or HICS system for staffing?